 Schizophrenia effects 1 in 100 people.
 The same ratio as autism.

 It comes from the Greek word meaning ‘split mind.’
-It’s not multiple personality disorder, it’s about the schizophrenic person having a split view of reality.
+It’s not multiple personality disorder, it’s about the schizophrenic person having a fractured perception of reality.
 There is the real world and then there is their world.
 This results in them convincing themselves that they are not sick.
 Therein lies the paradox of trying to care for someone with this condition.
 You’re yelling via cup and string to a rogue astronaut on opposites day.

 “I’ll be alright after a sleep tomorrow, I promise.”